 1438 Boulevard of the Arts, Sarasota, (941) 343-2894, spicestationsrq.com

-There’s a kind of gory fun that comes with devouring a whole soft-shell crab, which, when prepared correctly, is one of my favorite seafood items.
+There’s a kind of gory fun that comes with devouring a whole soft-shell crab, which, when prepared correctly, is one of our favorite seafood items.
 For one of the best dishes at Spice Station, the restaurant deep-fries two crabs ($20) and plates them in a shallow pool of herbaceous green curry sauce strewn with peas and carrots and other vegetables, with plenty of white rice on the side to sop it all up.
 Outstanding.

 5353 S. Tamiami Trail, Sarasota, (941) 925-4444, creekseafood.com